davidmcbee/Health_and_Avocados/README.md

 Though the ARIMA model doesn't use any features, which could provide useful information, the model does accurately predict the average prices of avocados.
 Additionally, running the combined model doesn't change the RMSE.
 This indicates my assumption that since the prices are different there would be more variability in average prices for the combined model is incorrect.
 #### LSTM Multivariate Model
 By iterating through the number lags.
 I found 3 to 4 lags, depending on which dataset was run, produced the best results.
 The sigmoid activation function produced the best results.
 By iterating through different features, pulling them out of the model, found the following features hurt the model results: 'phdi','zndx', 'pmdi', 'cdd', 'sp01', 'sp02', 'sp03', 'sp06', 'sp09', 'sp12', 'sp24','tmin', 'tmax'.

+#### Random Forest Ensemble (Regressor and Classifier) on prices and production dataset
+Our goal is to build and train the model that has high accuracy in predicting prices and determine what features are important at predicting prices.
+Random Forest Ensemble ML model showed promising results in predicting avocado prices in various US cities with R2 score of 0.88 and mean squared error (mse) of 0.01 (Regressor) and accuracy score of 78% (Classifier).

+***Please see detailed explanation of results [here](resources/RFEResults).***

+On the following link are jupyter notebook files with complete code for this model.

+[Balanced Random Forest Classifier](BalancedRandomForestClassifier_AN.ipynb) using 3 categories for y-variable.

+[Random Forest Ensemble Regressor and Classifier](Random_Forest_Ensemble_ML/Random_Forest_Ensemble.ipynb) using 4 categories for y-variable.

 ### Next Steps